maxfierrog/maxfierrog.github.io/content/posts/20-04-24/index.md

 3. **Search Problem.** A problem that asks you to find something.

-4. **Inductive Graph.** [Graph](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) representation in terms of an initial element and a collection of functions which allow you to perform a traversal.
+4. **Implicit Graph.** [Graph](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) representation in terms of an initial element and a collection of functions which allow you to perform a traversal.
 Useful but unconventional term.

-In particular, the section titled "Representation" will explain the link between the definition of an extensive game and the representation of its structure as an inductive graph, and will introduce a trick that can be used to end up with a significantly simpler traversals.
+In particular, the section titled "Representation" will explain the link between the definition of an extensive game and the representation of its structure as an implicit graph, and will introduce a trick that can be used to end up with a significantly simpler traversals.
 This trick is also applicable to problem domains other than games, but I only present it with regard to games because its implementation depends on the underlying problem.
-Everything else is applicable as soon as you have an inductive graph in your hands.
+Everything else is applicable as soon as you have an implicit graph in your hands.

 While explaining these techniques, it will be useful to have access to ideas in complexity theory.
 Below are some domain-specific remarks and definitions introducing language that will be of relevance later.